Recently updated on September 12th, 2024 at 10:23 am

 The Language is English… kind of

-TimTams & Wine Rule
+You Can’t Go Wrong With TimTams & Wine

 Two things that topped our Australia love list were TimTams and wine.
 This is one of the most important things to know before traveling to Australia.
 They have multiple flavors of the TimTam cookies – caramel was our favorite.
 And the wine is cheap and fantastic.
-We visited multiple wine regions in Australia and tried lots of options from the grocery store shelves.
+We visited multiple wine regions in Australia and tried many options from the grocery store shelves.
 Go ahead and treat yourself to both while you enjoy this beautiful country.